Apple AirPods Pro 2 review: Quietly serene

 It’s also possible to use the Apple Watch to see how well the buds attenuate external sound when you have active noise cancellation engaged.
 Once you’ve stuck them in your ears, however, you probably won’t need numbers to convince you how effective their ANC is.

-It is no over-exaggeration to say that the AirPods Pro 2 are the most effective noise-cancelling headphones I’ve ever used – and by quite some distance.
-Not only do they cut out the low-level rumble of aeroplane engines, train roar and general office hubbub better than most, they’re also remarkably effective at keeping a cap on higher frequency audio such as nearby conversations and keyboard bashing.
+It’s no exaggeration to say that the AirPods Pro 2 are the most effective noise-cancelling headphones I’ve ever used – and by quite some distance.
+Not only do they cut out the low-level rumble of aeroplane engines, train roar and general office hubbub better than most, they’re also remarkably effective at keeping a cap on higher-frequency audio such as nearby conversations and keyboard bashing.
 The AirPods Pro 2 can even dampen the shrieks of whining children, something I can attest to having sat in front of one particularly vocal ankle-biter on a recent flight.

 AirPods Pro 2 review: Sound and microphone quality